A Government Bill is being hijacked by abortion lobbyists to attempt to introduce extreme abortion legislation to Northern Ireland.

 In 2018, the Republic of Ireland held a referendum on whether or not to change its abortion law, and in England and Wales, debates surrounding the abortion law have run late into the night on more than one occasion.
 The Bill in Northern Ireland however, is being rushed through all of the Commons stages in just two days allowing no time for substantive debate.

-Right To Life have created a function to allow the public to quickly and easily email their MP about these abortion amendments to prevent them coming into affect.
+Right To Life UK has created a function to allow the public to quickly and easily email their MP about these abortion amendments to prevent them from coming into effect.

 “People with disabilities will inevitably lose the most if the abortion lobby are successful in undermining devolution.
 In 2016, 52 children with Down’s syndrome were born in Northern Ireland and in the same year, one child from Northern Ireland with Down’s syndrome was aborted in England and Wales in the same year.”